 The Committee on Minority Historians' pamphlet series Teaching Diversity: People of Color and Women of Color is well-launched; several pamphlets have completed the peer review stage in the process and will be published this year, and more are expected in a steady pace throughout the coming year.
 Committee members continue to work on a series of articles for Perspectives as well, articles designed to illuminate for other historians the issues facing minority faculty.
 To explore new directions for the committee's work, they identified in an initial discussion the intellectual changes surrounding the rubric of "ethnic studies" as a promising topic.
-The Committee on Minority Historians is particularly interested in the possibility of overlap in intellectual trajectories with the "Globalizing Regional Histories" project initially conceptualized in relation to area studies.
+The Committee on Minority Historians is particularly interested in the possibility of overlap in intellectual trajectories with the "Globalizing Regional Histories" project initially conceptualized in 计提 内内 留 一定在12月1日日 一日本中的19月1 relation to area studies.

 Similarly, the Committee on Women Historians is finalizing plans for its pamphlet series that will treat in a global perspective the development of women's history and feminist theory.
 This series will begin to be published as the Committee on Minority Historians' Teaching Diversity series reaches completion.
 The committee is also beginning to identify the issues it would like to explore over the next three years.
 This initial discussion brought in feedback from the field, looking broadly at the changing conditions under which women academics do their work.
 The Committee on Women Historians also agreed to publish in Perspectives a statement on spousal-partner hiring, as the committee is particularly interested in prompting discussion of this crucial issue.
-Finally, considering an important moment in examining the intersection of conditions and intellectual trajectories for women historians, the programming for the Committee on Women Historians' annual breakfast meeting also occupied significant discussion time.
+Finally; considering an important moment in examining the intersection of conditions and intellectual trajectories for women historians, the programming for the Committee on Women Historians' annual breakfast meeting also occupied significant discussion time.
+(1) If the second control of the second VS is split p3 instance due to graph of the terminal giftenders and second or one termination of the second secon

-5. TASK FORCE ON THE ROLE OF GRADUATE STUDENTS IN THE AHA
+5. TASK FORCE ON THE ROLE OF GRADUATE STUDENTS IN THE AHA in 1910, "General Markets, Brits takit and askars of sens trads taken as " ? -